-The Motion Imagery Standards Laboratory (MIS-LAB) Compliance Test and Evaluation (CTE) Facility recommends that the sponsor/developer
+The Motion Imagery Standards Laboratory (MIS-LAB) Compliance Test and Evaluation is conducted at the Joint Intelligence, Surveillance,

 Requested sample data must consist of the following:

 - 1-5 MI files